d-sauer/Obsidian-Min3ditorHotkeys-plugin/README.md

 Minimalist editor plugin adding additional hotkeys

-- Add a new line before the current line
+- Add a new line above the current line even if the cursor is not on the end of the line

-  Default Hotkeys: Command + Shift + Enter
+  Default Hotkeys: `Command + Shift + Enter`

-- Add a new line after the current line
+- Add a new line after the current line even if the cursor is not on the end of the line

-  Default Hotkeys: Command + Option + Enter
+  Default Hotkeys: `Command + Option + Enter`

 - Duplicate line or selection

-  Default Hotkeys: Command + D
+  Default Hotkeys: `Command + D`